 Sessions should be interactive and maximize face-to-face communication.
-Innovative modes of presentation are encouraged – performative, dialogic, experiential sessions, integration of Internet and digital media that disrupt space and time.
-The Memorial Union is currently in the final stages of renovation.
-There are several modern, technology-equipped spaces to accommodate multiple presentation styles.
+Innovative modes of presentation are encouraged – performative, dialogic, experiential sessions, integration of digital media.
+Reading papers is not suitable for this conference.
+Every room in the Memorial Union is newly renovated with digital technology.

 Accepted presenters are expected to register for the conference as confirmation that they will be presenting.
-The conference registration fee is $50 which includes lunch on Thursday, the Keynote Luncheon and discussion with Michael Wesch on Friday, the Wisconsin Teaching Fellows & Scholars Poster Reception, morning & afternoon refreshments both days, and access to all sessions.
+The conference registration fee is $50 which includes lunch on Thursday, the Keynote Luncheon, and discussion on Friday, the Wisconsin Teaching Fellows & Scholars Poster Reception, morning & afternoon refreshments both days, and access to all sessions.
 It is non-refundable.

 Questions may be directed to:

 Fay Akindes, Director of Systemwide Professional and Instructional Development, UW System, firstname.lastname@example.org, (608) 263-2684.